taylortom/workshops-src/_pages/workshops.md

 So come and enjoy a session of creative textiles in a relaxing country setting, refreshments are included with all our workshops.
 Full day classes will have a midday break so please bring a packed lunch.

-Email or call us to sign up to our email list for regular info about forthcoming workshops at - eatoneuk@gmail.com
+Email to sign up to our email list for regular info about forthcoming workshops at - eatoneuk@gmail.com
-07920280924

 ## Adiré Eleko Cloth 10am - 4pm - £45
 ### Classes on - Thursday 9th November 2017, Thursday 30th November 2017